MaterializeInc/materialize/doc/user/content/cloud/get-started-with-cloud.md

 ### Temporal Filters

 In Materialize, [temporal filters](/guides/temporal-filters/) allow you to define time-windows over otherwise unbounded streams of data.
-This is useful to model business processes or simply to limit resource usage, for example.
+This can be useful for things like modeling business processes or limiting resource usage.

-1. If, instead of computing and maintaining the _overall_ count, we want to get the _moving_ count over the past minute:
+1. If, instead of computing and maintaining the _overall_ count of market orders, we want to get the _moving_ count from the past minute, we'd use a temporal filter defined by the `mz_logical_timestamp()` function:

     ```sql
     CREATE MATERIALIZED VIEW cnt_sliding AS